 This is something we can practice on with existing social survey data, but in fact what we do will not be practice.
 This data will prove invaluable.
 How good it will be will depend on how limited the vision of the people who created the survey instruments (questionnaires) was, and how much access to raw data we can have.
-As I wrote on my main blog, http://www.SocialTechnology.ca/wordpress, raw data, raw data, raw data.
+As I wrote in a very old post on my Social Technology site — raw data, raw data, raw data.
 Sing the data miner’s lament with me “Oh my deepest data mine, lost forever data mine.”
 Once the data has been truly thrown away, it is gone.
 When the teacher throws out the test pages, to the incinerator or landfill, so much of what we want is gone.

 But inevitably data in otherwise well-collected datasets will be missing.
 And what we have will often need much massage, especially linearization.

 One of the first things to do is to fill in holes in the data.
 The basic method is this: where a column of data representing one user is missing a datum, find several similar columns which do have the answer to that question, then take the mean, median or mode, whichever seems best, filling in the hole from the others.
 Fill in all the holes this way, or as many as possible, then iterate.
 Where there was a hole that was filled in, throw away that guess, and fill in the hole again, using the improved dataset which has had many other holes filled in.
 Do this for all the holes, throwing away and filling in with improved estimates.
 That is one iteration.
 Make several passes through the data.
 The process is likely to converge to some fairly reliable estimates for all the missing data.
 Since much of this data is multiple choice, individual columns of choices should be orthogonal, this can be used to check and fix this process as necessary.
 All of this can be automated, and must be.
 We are talking about technology here, not science.
 We need to do something with this data, not just spend months examining, diddling with it and writing dissertations about it.